team-earth/datagraph-city-mcp-server/README.md

 Model Context Protocol server for accessing DataGraph API from Claude Desktop, ChatGPT, and other MCP-compatible clients.

+**Built for civic problem-solving** using the [GOSR framework](https://gosr.ai) (Goal-Obstacle-Solution-Resource).
+Query structured urban data to identify civic challenges and discover solutions.

 ## Installation

 ### 1. Install Dependencies